Hindu Religious and Charitable Endowments Department: History

-In 1923, Madras Hindu Religious Endowments Act was passed by Madras Presidency.
-In 1925, the Government constituted "The Hindu Religious and Charitable Endowments Board" consisting of a President and two to four Commissioners nominated by the Government to function as a statutory body.
-Subsequently, it was modified and in 1960 it became The Hindu Religious and Charitable Endowments department by Tamil Nadu Hindu Religious and Charitable Endowments Act XXII of 1959 which came into force with effect from 28 April 1960.
+In 1923, the Madras Hindu Religious Endowments Act was passed by Madras Presidency.
+In 1925, the Government constituted "The Hindu Religious and Charitable Endowments Board" consisting of a president and two to four commissioners nominated by the government to function as a statutory body.
+Subsequently, it was modified and in 1960 it became The Hindu Religious and Charitable Endowments Department by Tamil Nadu Hindu Religious and Charitable Endowments Act XXII of 1959 which came into force with effect from 28 April 1960, with C. P. Ramaswami Iyer serving as chairman.

-From 1991, religious and spiritual leaders are involved in maintenance and administration of the Hindu Temples and Charitable Endowments.
+Since 1991, religious and spiritual leaders have been involved in the maintenance and administration of the Hindu temples and charitable endowments.
 However, the maintenance and administration of the Jain temples are under the administration of Jain religious and spiritual leaders.